Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 To avoid forgetting to cancel:

-- Set a "Day 29" reminder on your phone calendar
+- Set a reminder on your phone calendar for the day before the trial expires

 - Or use Google Calendar for a notification